firecroc635/Personal-Website/Pages/Blog/Blog posts/Another_2.md

 I've customised the scrollbar, unfortunatly this only works for webkit based browsers (I.E Chrome, Edge, Brave, so on) so it doesn't work for firefox unfortunatly.

+### 10:24PM, 13/04/2024

+Added ambient sound, I put a CRT in back constantly calculating 1/0 to create the sound.

 ------

 ## some other stuff